-Starting a business is all-consuming.
-With limited resources and support, particularly at the outset, you have to be prepared to plough all your time and energy into making it a success.
-That usually means long hours, takeaways, boozy networking events, not to mention plenty of sleepless nights fretting about your 'to do' list.
+Starting a business can be all-consuming.
+With limited resources and support, particularly at the outset, you have to be prepared to plough a huge proportion of your time and energy into making it a success.
+This often translates to long hours, networking, and levels of persistence that can be utterly exhausting.

 Many entrepreneurs fall into the trap of thinking that the business has to come before everything, with every waking minute dedicated to its success.
 But in reality, if you continue on this road for too long, you're likely to reach the point of no return - stressed out, wiped out and burnt out.
 And that's not going to do your business any favours.

-That's why it's so important to find and maintain a healthy routine, to ensure you can thrive along with your business.
-And by doing so, you'll find your time in the office is more productive, creative and less stressful as a result.
-Here's a few tips:
+That's why it's so important to find and maintain a healthy routine, to help you give yourself and your business your best.
+Here are a few tips:

 Good food habits

 We all know the drill.
 You're working late and your stomach's rumbling.
 And all your brain can think about is pizza – the perfect solution!
 But while it may be a quick fix, opting for the fast-food option too frequently will leave your brain, energy levels and your waste-line suffering.
 Instead, try to plan and pre-make meals at the weekend so you have them ready for the week, while making sure your office is stocked up with healthy snacks, such as fruit, nuts and cereals.
 And for late night, last minute meals, try a healthy delivery company such as Deliveroo or Gousto for easy, yet nutritious and tasty options.

 You may think you can't get through the day without it, but in the long-term, caffeinated drinks such as coffee sap your energy.
 The short-term high is inevitably followed by an almighty low and you'll need more and more to keep you going over time.
 Plus, it dehydrates you, further sapping your concentration.
 Instead, try a decaf version, or even good old-fashioned tea!
 Or just water.